(1) Personal identity (Heart, character, way of thinking)

 (3) Cultural identity (Language, religious believes, customs)

 * You choose what identity means for you.
 What the one person is comfortable with, the next person might not embrace.
 We need to respect each other's choices.

 Download the PARC self-identification chart and see where you fit in.
 (PARC-Self-identificationChart.pdf)

 Christian – God, Jesus and the Holy Spirit

 Leader of PARC (Nothing else)

-Khoekhoegowab (Certain people use to say that I do not have a cultural language.
-Well, they are mistaken; I do have one, this one.
-I can write and speak it a little bit.
+Khoekhoegowab (Certain Black people and White people use to say I don’t have a language; egg in your face, I do have and I can speak and write it a little bit.
 There is a difference between “do not have a language” and “cannot speak the language”.
 Because you cannot speak it, does not mean that you do not have it or it does not exist.)